What To Do If You Are the Executor of a Will

 - Social Security card

 You’ll also need to contact the Social Security Administration and other government agencies from which your parent might have been receiving payments or benefits to give notice of the death.
-To contact the SSA, call 800-772-1213 or visit your local Social Security office in person.
-Online reporting of a death is not available.
+To contact the SSA, call (800) 772-1213.
+Do not visit your local Social Security office in person, as local SSA offices are closed to the public for now.

 Besides the obvious places such as filing cabinets and personal safes, you might want to check the person’s freezer for important documents, according to the Alaska Court System website.
 Your parent might have placed insurance policies or documents detailing current debts there for safekeeping in case of a fire.
 In addition, you can contact your parent’s attorney to ask for original documents you might need or at least for permission to make copies.